 1. Design Quality

 Some equipment is more durable than others, and businesses should have a general sense of the quality and design strengths and weaknesses when determining reliability and MTBF.
-When purchasing new equipment, companies should ask the manufacturer for an estimated MTBF to inform expected long-term return on investment (ROI) calculations.
-A well-designed system that accounts for potential stressors and operational demands is less likely to fail prematurely, especially if those designs include guidance and easily accessible parts for repair, replacement and routine maintenance.
+When purchasing new equipment, companies should ask the manufacturer for an estimated MTBF to inform expected long-term ROI calculations.
+A well-designed system that accounts for potential stressors and operational demands is less likely to fail prematurely, especially if those designs include guidance and easily accessible parts for repair, replacement, and routine maintenance.

 3. Operating Conditions

-Operating conditions, including temperature, vibrations and environmental exposure, significantly affect MTBF.
+Operating conditions, including temperature, vibrations, and environmental exposure, significantly affect MTBF.
 Equipment used in harsh or variable conditions is typically more prone to failure unless specifically designed to withstand such environments.
-For example, a company may have two factories, one on the coast and one inland, with radically different MTBF, as the extra humidity rusts and wears down machinery faster than the dry inland air.
+For example, a company may have two factories—one on the coast and one inland—with radically different MTBF, as the extra humidity rusts and wears down machinery on the coast faster than the dry inland air.
 To extend MTBF, businesses should choose machinery built with specific environmental conditions in mind, as well as regularly monitor performance and adjust environmental conditions when possible.

 4. User Handling

 It’s impossible to eliminate errors and mistakes entirely, but they can be mitigated by robust staff training and the elimination or improvement of unnecessarily complex workflows and machinery.
 By referencing detailed operational guidelines, employees can minimize improper use and overloads, reducing wear and tear and failures.
 These guidelines are most helpful when they are accessible and readily available, often posted near the machinery itself or in digital handbooks.
-This ensures that both new and established staff, as well as repair technicians, can be confident that they’re using the most up-to-date and efficient methods when operating or repairing equipment.
+This helps arm both new and established staff, as well as repair technicians, with the most up-to-date and efficient methods when operating or repairing equipment.

 5. Wear and Tear

-While the goal is to extend MTBF as far as possible, businesses must be realistic — all equipment will eventually fail, after all.
+While the goal is to extend MTBF as far as possible, businesses must be realistic—all equipment will eventually fail, after all.
 But even with that foregone conclusion, companies can take steps to extend machine life and predict when failures will occur.
 Natural wear and tear over time degrades the performance of components, and regular maintenance and timely replacement of worn-out parts are critical in managing this degradation.
-Before, during and after repairs, maintenance technicians can leverage technology, such as Internet of Things (IoT) sensors, to track key performance metrics and gain insights into where wear and tear is occurring and what steps are necessary to get everything back up to speed.
+Before, during, and after repairs, maintenance technicians can leverage technology, such as Internet of Things (IoT) sensors, to track key performance metrics (KPIs) and gain insights into where wear and tear is occurring and what steps are necessary to get everything back up to speed.

 6. Technology and Material Advancements